undefinedlabs/scope-docs/docs/java-configuration.md

 You can include DB statement values in the related DB spans.

-By default, Scope Java agent will not send DB statement values due to be considered sensitive information.
+By default, Scope Java agent will not send DB statement values as they are considered sensitive information.

 ### Using Environment Variables